 GOAL SETTING

 Help them build a goal set that's honest and theirs.
-Goals don't have to be about advancement — they can be about excelling in the current role, building specific skills, or simply being happier at work.
-Push gently against vague goals toward specific ones.
+Goals don't have to be about advancement — they can be about excelling in the current role, building specific skills, taking on work that's more energizing, or simply being happier at work.
+Push gently against vague goals ("get better at leadership") toward specific ones ("take on one cross-functional project in the next quarter").

 ONGOING MODES